jansdhillon/landscape-demo/README.md

 -  **privkey.pem**: This is your private key associated with the server certificate.
 It should be kept secure and private.
 -  **fullchain.pem**: This file includes both your server certificate (cert.pem) and the intermediate CA certificates (chain.pem), providing a complete certificate chain.
 Since the cert.pem and chain.pem files are independently configured, this file does not need to be used.

 ## Step 3.
-Provision the Ubuntu instances
+Create the Ubuntu instances

 ### [./create.sh](./create.sh)